QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 3: Accumulated measurement error.md

 ```

 You will also need to make two new helper functions.
 The first is `getBlochVector()` that takes in the last state of `result.states[-1]` and outputs a numpy array.
 The second is `bloch_distance()` that takes in two vectors give by `getBlochVector()` and outputs the Bloch distance.

+Update your main `for` loop to keep track of both an ideal and nosiy evolution.
+Only calculate the Bloch vector and trace distance for the last state after each pulse, not all states over the duration of the pulse.

+Change your output plots:
+- plot only $<\sigma_x>$ for both the idea and noisy states as functions of time.
+- don't plot the Bloch sphere at all
+- plot the Trace Distance vs. Pulse Number

+***

+***